rodrigo-moreno/dnd_music/Readme.md

 The goal of the project is to generate mood-specific ambient music for role-playing purposes.
 We use a diffusion model to generate Mel spectrograms from which we reconstruct an audio signal.

 ## How to try?
-Just run generate.py on your local machine.
+Just run generate.py on your local machine including the path to your model.

-e.g: python3 generate.py
+e.g: python3 generate.py <PATH_TO_MODEL>

+PD: all required libraries are provided in requirements.txt

 ## How to train?
-Just run train.py on your local machine.
+Just run training.py on your local machine.

-e.g: python3 train.py
+e.g: python3 training.py

-NB: remember to include a .txt file on your repository containing your wandb key!
+NB: remember to loging in WandB!
 # Components
 ## Data Preparation